30 Easy Self Care Ideas to Treat Burnout

 If you’re at the point where you need to step back and get off the path to see, do it!
 Taking time for yourself to just sort things out is okay and will benefit you way more than you’re telling yourself otherwise.

 Everyone needs a recharge after going 100% on 10% battery for so long, and you’re not excluded from that!

-Before we get started, let’s start doing some Nancy Drew style investigating into what’s really going on and the why behind the emotions that you’re feeling.
+Before we get started, let’s start investigating what’s really going on and the why behind the emotions that you’re feeling.
 I always find it easier for me to retain and reference from a journal or something handwritten.
 Opening a blank document on your device works well too!